 - Console Cameo: The Android robot is a playable character.
 Play fifty times with this character, and you unlock Andronic.
 This is exclusive to Android systems.

-- Damn You, Muscle Memory: Unlike previous games in the Sonic series, the magnet powerup does not qualify as a shield here.
+- Damn You, Muscle Memory!: Unlike previous games in the Sonic series, the magnet powerup does not qualify as a shield here.
 Also, both the magnet and the actual shield powerup only last for a brief period of time (though that period can be extended via upgrades), while in previous games, they lasted until the player got hit.

 - Invoked intentionally by the spring transition bonus mini-game.
 The game will often give you one or two directional combos over and over until you're able to do them in mere moments without thought only to give you a completely different combo, causing you to slip up and miss out on the bonus rings.

 - No Plot?
 No Problem!: A rare example in modern gaming; there is literally no story in this game at all.
 You're just running forward, dodging obstacles and killing enemies, with the occasional loop-de-loop and boss fight.
+The comic fleshes it out a bit; it says the game is Sonic and friends going on a red ring hunt.

 - Like in the main series, this can be extended to two hits if a shield bubble is picked up.